 We study the response of the vortex lattice in a strongly type-II 2D superconductor to quasi-static sweeping magnetic induction using the Ginzburg-Landau approach in the lowest Landau level approximation.
 It is found that, due to small size and relative softness of the vortex core as compared to the atomic core of a typical crystal potential, the vortices tend to flow in independently moving channels with smectic structure.
 A model for calculating the friction coefficient of moving vortices in the presence of a few pinning centers under conditions of minimal power dissipation is presented.

-PACS: 74.25.Qt – Vortex lattices, flux pinning, flux creep / 74.40.+k – Fluctuations (noise, chaos, nonequilibrium superconductivity, localization, etc.).
+PACS: 74.25.Qt – Vortex lattices, flux pinning, flux creep / 74.40.+k – Fluctuations (noise, chaos, nonequilibrium superconductivity, localization, etc.)

-© EDP Sciences 2006
+© EDP Sciences, 2006